 - Enter the OTP you received on your mobile and proceed as instructed

-There is also another option to log in using your National Authentication System (NAS) username and password.
+Another option is to log in using your National Authentication System (NAS) username and password.
 Either way, you will be redirected to the same page.

-The concerned department will review the complaints and disputes after receiving them, and it will communicate with the complainant through SMS and e-mail.
+The concerned department will review the complaints and disputes after receiving them and will communicate with the complainant through SMS and e-mail.

 You can also use this portal to raise a complaint as a whistleblower.